Kunal-2001-12/youtube-clone-mern-/YouTube-clone-MERN-main/README.md

 - Watch later, subscriptions, and library features
 - Trending videos and search functionality
 - Password reset via email
-- Responsive design for desktop and mobile
+- Responsive design for desktop, tablet, and mobile
 - Modern UI with React, MUI, and custom CSS
 - **Robust fallback:** Dummy video always shown if backend is down

 ---

 ## Screenshots

-> **All screenshots are now organized in the `frontend/src/img/favorites/` folder.**
-> Paste your screenshot images in that folder and update the links below as needed.
+> **Screenshots are organized in `frontend/src/img/favorites/`.
+Paste your screenshots there and update the links below as needed.**

 | Feature/Page         | Screenshot                                                   |
 |---------------------|-------------------------------------------------------------|